Please download this flyer and share it with fellow DA and BDA members, groups, and Intergroups.

 OUR SUMMARY WORKSHOP FORMAT

-15 minutes: Facilitator #2 shares experience, strength, and hope on the three DA/BDA topics scheduled for the current workshop
+15 minutes: Guest speaker shares experience, strength, and hope on the three DA/BDA topics scheduled for the current workshop

-15 minutes: Facilitator #1 shares experience, strength, and hope on the three DA/BDA topics scheduled for the current workshop
+15 minutes: Host shares experience, strength, and hope on the three DA/BDA topics scheduled for the current workshop

-45 minutes (in increments of 15 minutes per workshop topic): Workshop participants are invited to share on each of the topics for the week individually — usually six or seven 2-minute shares per topic with a timer and no feedback from facilitators
+47 minutes (2-minute setup plus 15 minutes per workshop topic): Host invites workshop participants to share on each of the topics for the week individually — usually six or seven 2-minute shares per topic with a timer and no feedback

-5 minutes: Wrap-up, preparation for next session, and close with Serenity Prayer
+5 minutes: Host leads us through wrap-up, preparation for next session, and close with Serenity Prayer

-AN OVERVIEW OF THE "BILL AND BOB DO BDA" WORKSHOP CYCLE
+AN OVERVIEW OF THE "LET'S DO BDA TOGETHER" WORKSHOP CYCLE

 publications, jotting down notes and questions as you go: